briancavalier/creed/README.md

 Running the example above with async traces enabled yields a more helpful trace.
 Notably:

 - asynchronous stack frames are shown: both the point at which map is called and the point in the mapping function (which is called asynchronous) are shown.
-- the Map operation in the example is called out specifically
+- the Map operation is called out specifically
 - stack frames from within creed are omitted

 ```